jasonthorpebuchanan/jasonthorpebuchanan.github.io/about/index.md

 layout: page
 categories: blog
 headerImage: JTB_HuaHin_2200x1136.jpg
-date: 2021-11-24
+date: 2022-08-04
-manualDate: Jan.
-4 2020
+manualDate: Aug.
+5 2022
 postDescription: About
 tags:
 background: black
 ---
 <img class="float-sm-left col-sm-5 col-lg-4 p4-0 pb-0" src="{{ site.images }}/jtb-photos/jtb-royaumont-420x600-web.jpg">
 Jason Thorpe Buchanan is an American composer whose works explore multiplicity, intelligibility, behavior, and the integration of live performance with technology.
-He is Artistic Director of <a href="http://www.switchensemble.com" target="blank"> the [Switch~ Ensemble]</a>, Department Chair/Lecturer in Composition, Theory, and Electroacoustic Music at the <a href="https://www.music.mahidol.ac.th/en/" target="blank">College of Music, Mahidol University</a> in Thailand, and Fall 2020 Visiting Lecturer in Composition/Interim Director of the Electronic Music Studios (UTEMS) at the <a href="https://music.utexas.edu/" target="blank">Butler School of Music, University of Texas at Austin</a>.
+He is Artistic Director of <a href="http://www.switchensemble.com" target="blank"> the [Switch~ Ensemble]</a> and Artistic Associate/Lecturer in New Media and Digital Technologies for Music at the Hochschule für Musik Carl Maria von Weber in Dresden, Germany in the Hybrid Music Lab.
+He previously served from 2018-2022 as Department Chair/Lecturer in Composition, Theory, and Electroacoustic Music at the <a href="https://www.music.mahidol.ac.th/en/" target="blank">College of Music, Mahidol University</a> in Thailand, 2022 Interim Managing Director of the <a href="https://newmusic.missouri.edu/Mizzou target="blank">New Music Initiative at the University of Missouri</a>, and 2020 Visiting Lecturer in Composition/Interim Director of the Electronic Music Studios (UTEMS) at the <a href="https://music.utexas.edu/" target="blank">Butler School of Music, University of Texas at Austin</a>.

 <!-- new para -->
 Jason is the recipient of a 2010-11 Fulbright Fellowship (Hamburg, Germany), nomination for the 2015 Gaudeamus Prize, an American-Scandinavian Foundation Grant, two ASCAP Morton Gould Young Composer Awards (2014 & 2015), the Howard Hanson Orchestral Prize (2014), fellowships and commissions from Royaumont (2016 & 2017), the Mizzou International Composers Festival, MATA, the International Horn Society, Gaudeamus Muziekweek, Eklekto Percussion, Tzlil Meudcan, the German/American Fulbright Commission, the Earle Brown Music Foundation, and winner of Iron Composer (2014), 2015 Artist-in-Residence at USF Verftet (Bergen, Norway), 2017 Artist-in-Residence at the Brush Creek Foundation (Wyoming), and 2018 Artist-in-Residence at the Embassy of Foreign Artists (Geneva, Switzerland).